Does Your Dog Need a Friend? Here’s How to Tell if You Should Get a Second Dog

 Some dogs love the company of people, but other dogs, not so much.
 Ask yourself if your dog really wants a canine companion.
 Though many dogs can do well with other dogs if socialized from puppyhood, there are certain breeds that typically like being with other dogs.
 Beagles were bred to hunt in packs and enjoy company, Bulldogs are friendly toward other creatures, and Collies tend to be tolerant of other pets, among others.

-2. Do you currently own a male or female dog?
+2. Do you currently have a male or female dog?

 Gender: While there is no set rule that a female dog will be a better friend for a male dog, if you have never had two dogs at the same time it is generally easier and often safer to have dogs of the opposite sex.
 Same-sex combinations can be tricky to manage as dogs work out their dominance or pack order.